leonp84/code-institute-project-1/README.md

 #### Fixed

-The major bug that took the most time to correct was that the `main` sections of each page was not responding properly when screen *height* was adjusted.
-I tried dealing with this through a variety of solutions, but ended up using the layout design of the [Love Running Walkthrough]( https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.2-add-stylesheet-with-starter-styles/assets/css/style.css) Project from Code Institute, by using flexbox styling in the `body` section of the pages and adding the following code (copied from the above project) to the `main` sections of the page:

-`flex: 1 o auto;`
+- The major bug that took the most time to correct was that the `main` sections of each page was not responding properly when screen *height* was adjusted.
+I tried dealing with this through a variety of solutions, but ended up using the layout design of the [Love Running Walkthrough]( https://github.com/Code-Institute-Solutions/love-running-v3/blob/main/3.2-add-stylesheet-with-starter-styles/assets/css/style.css) Project from Code Institute, by using flexbox styling in the `body` section of the pages and adding the following code (copied from the above project) to the `main` sections of the page: `flex: 1 o auto;`

-#### Unfixed

-On specific non-standard screen widths (around 650px) the testimonial page layout is not optimal since the sign-up button jumps to the right of the final testimonial, instead of staying below.
-This was deemed minor enough to be left unfixed since it does virtually no disservice to the page’s purpose.
+- The alternative sign-up button on the testimonials page did not display correctly across all screen widths.
+Around 650px the flex box layout caused the button to jump horizontally which led to an awkward look.
+I tried fixing this by adjusting the padding and margins of the button, but the better solution was to place the button inside a separate container below the testimonials.
+This was done and the page layout is now maintained across all screen sizes.

+- The Sign-up form accepted empty characters (“ “) as a valid input and this was rectified by assigning a `pattern` attribute to the `input=”text”` element.
+The pattern and Regular Expression part of the attribute was adapted from [W3Schools.com](https://www.w3schools.com/tags/att_input_pattern.asp).

 ## Deployment